 Of course no ranch visit is complete without a go on a rodeo bull!
-I quickly realised I had completely underestimated how difficult it was…
+I quickly realised I had completely underestimated how difficult it is…

-The next day we took the opportunity to get to know some of the ranch’s creatures.
-Hopping on the back of a very stubborn horse I was off to help round up some goats.
+The next day we took the opportunity to get to know some of the ranch residents.
+Hopping on the back of a very stubborn horse we headed off to help round up some goats.

 This little girl lived on the ranch and was a great shooter!